jahid-cuet/Bank_Management_System/README.md

-This project is about Management System-->
+This project is about "Bank Management System"-->
 Where:

 User⇒